issakuss/vsdoc/howtouse/manuscript/zoteropicker.md

 - src/filters/makebib.py
 ```

+## 5. Other filter
+apa_and.lua is a filter to change "&" to "and" only in non-parenthetical citation.
+Note that --lua-filter can't be in YAML default file.

 ## Example
 @smallwoodDistinguishingHowWhy2013 says iroiro.
 Are ha koudayo [@smallwoodDistinguishingHowWhy2013; @holzelHowDoesMindfulness2011; @tangSpecialIssueMindfulness2013].
 Sounano, Majide?
 [SM\; @smallwoodDistinguishingHowWhy2013]
 Un, Majimaji [see @smallwoodDistinguishingHowWhy2013]
 Their paper [-@seliAttentionLapseMotorDecoupling2016] introduced arekore.

+apa_and.lua changes "&" to "and".
+@tangSpecialIssueMindfulness2013 is non-parenthetical citation.
+The parenthetical citation is [@tangSpecialIssueMindfulness2013]